Understanding addiction, the signs of addiction and how to find an addiction therapist.

 Changes in appearance and a poor sense of hygiene

-Developing a sense of secrecy surrounding addictive behaviors and habits
+Developing a sense of secrecy surrounding addictive behaviours and habits

 What is withdrawal?